US House to vote on coronavirus aid after Trump, Democrats reach deal

 Pelosi does not need Republican votes to pass the bill out of the House, but it would probably not get far in the Republican-controlled Senate without bipartisan support.
 The two sides have struggled to find common ground after quickly passing an $8.3 billion bill last week to pay for vaccine research and other disease-fighting measures.

 Trump declared a national emergency on Friday, freeing up $50 billion in federal aid.
-(Additional reporting by Makini Brice, Richard Cowan and Steve Holland; Editing by Cynthia Osterman and Daniel Wallis)
+(Additional reporting by Makini Brice and Richard Cowan; Editing by Cynthia Osterman, Daniel Wallis and Michael Perry)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)